interkosmos/fortran-dialog/README.md

 # pkg install devel/cdialog
 ```

-In Fortran, add an alias to your global `profile`, or change the backend to
+Add an alias to your global `profile`, or set the backend to `cdialog` before
-`cdialog` before calling any dialog routines:
+calling any dialog routines from Fortran:

 ```fortran
 call dialog_backend('cdialog')